 Northwest of Huesca is another amazing natural park, namely Sierra y Cañones de Guara.
 This area is well-known for being the place for water sports activities.
 These activities allow you to escape the hustle and bustle of other towns/cities and enjoy some time and relax.
 The area is well known for its 70 cañons, with pinkish-red rocks.
 You can even find prehistoric rock paintings nearby Columgo.
 Also worth a visit is a walk around the Peña Falconera near the little village of Morrano.

 And, if you love rafting, there is an area about an hour away from Roda de Isábena that’s called Campo that is very popular for this kind of watersport.
 On the way to Campo, you will also find a place where you can go for quad rides.

 Valleys and Gorges

 This region is a paradise for moto bikers.
-No matter what your favorite activities are, in somehow you will find satisfaction.
+No matter what your favorite activities are, somehow you will find satisfaction.
 The unique mixture of nature and marvelous sights attract many adventures from all over the globe.
-In this extensive area, all kind of sports and activities one can ask for are available, from hiking, biking, climbing, horseback riding to rafting.
+In this extensive area, all kinds of sports and activities one can ask for are available, from hiking, biking, climbing, horseback riding to rafting.
 You will find your ideal activities.